Appearance

 Bifunctor F | — | bimap : (A -> C) -> (B -> D) -> F A B -> F C D |

-In this section, executable support means the current compiler lowers class-member use to dedicated builtin intrinsics in aivi-core.
-If a carrier is not listed here for a class, that class is not runtime-backed for that carrier today, even if parser, HIR, or checker support exists for related syntax.
+In this section, executable support means the current compiler lowers class-member use to first-class executable evidence in aivi-core.
+Builtin carriers use builtin executable evidence intrinsics; authored instances use authored executable evidence that points at their lowered item bodies.
+If a carrier is not listed here for a builtin class, that class is not runtime-backed for that carrier today, even if parser, HIR, or checker support exists for related syntax.

 | Builtin carrier | Functor | Apply | Applicative | Monad | Foldable | Traversable | Filterable | Bifunctor |